tohagan/stlive/INSTALL.md

 - [Sencha Touch 2.3.2](http://www.sencha.com/products/touch/download/)
 - [PhoneGap 3.5.0](http://phonegap.com/install/)

-Please [log issues](https://github.com/tohagan/stlive/issues) to record configurations that you have tested (+ve and -ve results).
+Please [log issues](https://github.com/tohagan/stlive/issues) to record other configurations that you have tested (+ve and -ve results) so we can document your results here.
+Linux anyone?
+Thanks :) .

 ### Compiling your native app